camigord/Self-Driving-Car-Nanodegree/P3-Behavioral-Cloning/README.md

 ## Overview

-This is my implementation code for the third project in the UDACITY Self-Driving Car Nanodegree .
+This is my implementation code for the third project in the UDACITY Self-Driving Car Nanodegree.
 The purpose of the project is to teach a convolutional neural network how to replicate (or to _clone_) the behavior of a human driver.

 Training data was collected using the simulation environment provided by UDACITY.
 The simulator can be downloaded from [here](https://github.com/udacity/self-driving-car-sim).